monicakarine/Python-primeiros-passos/README.md

-### This repository contains some programs I did in Python for the course "Composição de Programas em Python" from DCC - UFMG
+### This repository contains some simple python programs.